bgcarlisle/Numbat/README.md

 It is named after the numbat, because numbats feed on termites by extracting them from their hiding places with very long and flexible tongues.

 [^1]: <http://www.translationalethics.com/>

+## Purpose and limitations

+### What Numbat does

+Numbat is a piece of software designed for managing the extraction of large volumes of data from primary sources among multiple users, and then reconciling the differences between them.

+* Manage large databases of references
+* Different levels of extraction (e.g. title-and-abstract vs full extraction)
+* Multiple extraction forms / codebooks
+* Multiple users, with an assignment manager
+* Can generate reference networks among the publications in the database

+### What Numbat doesn't do

+* Statistical analysis
+* Automatic semantic analysis (you have to read the papers yourself)
+* Magic

 ## Installation requirements